vgmstream/vgmstream/BUILD.md

 - *src/libvgmstream.vcproj/vcxproj/filters*: add to compile new (format-name).c parser in VS
 - if the format needs an external library don't forget to mark optional parts with: *#ifdef VGM_USE_X ... #endif*

-Ultimately the meta must alloc the VGMSTREAM, set config and initial state. vgmstream needs the total number samples to work, so at times must convert from data sizes to samples (doing calculations or using helpers).
+Ultimately the meta must alloc the VGMSTREAM, set config and initial state. vgmstream needs the total of number samples to work, so at times must convert from data sizes to samples (doing calculations or using helpers).

 It also needs to open and assign to the VGMSTREAM one or several STREAMFILEs (usually reopening the base one, but could be any other file) to do I/O during decode, as well as setting the starting offsets of each channel and other values; this gives metas full flexibility at the cost of some repetition.
 The STREAMFILE passed to the meta will be discarded and its pointer must not be reused.